 Interdependence

-Everyone Has a Stake in Addressing Alberta’s Addiction Issues
+Everyone Has a Stake in Addressing Alberta’s Addiction Issues:

 As Albertans, we must recognize that we are all connected, and what affects one part of our province affects us all.
 When we address everyone’s well-being, our whole province benefits.
 One way to do this is to set up policies and programs that make sure all parts of our population are vital and supported.
 Simply put, Alberta would be better off if its citizens worked as one to address addiction in our province.
 Realizing that we are interdependent is the key to moving forward and will allow us to deal effectively with our problems.